felixlopz/hubrise-test-task/content/docs/en/account.md

 You can have different settings for Accounts and Locations in the following scenarios:

-- You have one payment method setup at **All Locations** level, or you can have different payment methods for different Locations.
+- You have one payment method set up at **All Locations** level, or you can have different payment methods for different Locations.
   This is useful if you need to have a Location use a different payment method for accounting purposes.
-- You can grant users permissions to the whole Account or to individual locations only.
+- You can grant users permissions to the whole Account or to specific Locations.
   For example, you can grant one user complete access to an Account as an Admin, but allow another user only to view and manage a specific Location.
 - You can view data across the Account, or filter information based on a specific Location.
 - You can modify your Account and Locations in ways that best fit your business needs.